Lightning still the team to beat in NHL's Eastern Conference

 Getting swept in the first round wasn't enough to knock the Tampa Bay Lightning off the mountaintop.

-After finishing 21 points ahead of everyone else during the 2018-19 regular season, the Lightning are again Stanley Cup favorites and the team to beat in an ever-improving Eastern Conference.
-With a stacked roster that includes goaltender Andrei Vasilevskiy, defenseman Victor Hedman and forwards Steven Stamkos and Brayden Point, the road to the final goes through Tampa Bay.
+After finishing 21 points ahead of everyone else during the 2018-19 regular season, the Lightning are again Stanley Cup favourites and the team to beat in an ever-improving Eastern Conference.
+With a stacked roster that includes goaltender Andrei Vasilevskiy, defenceman Victor Hedman and forwards Steven Stamkos and Brayden Point, the road to the final goes through Tampa Bay.

-''They got a young goaltender who's getting better and better every year (and) their D corps is pretty solid,'' Carolina defenseman Jaccob Slavin said. ''Their forward group is so skilled and solid that I would still say it's Tampa.''
+"They got a young goaltender who's getting better and better every year (and) their D corps is pretty solid," Carolina defenceman Jaccob Slavin said.
+"Their forward group is so skilled and solid that I would still say it's Tampa."

 That's no knock on the Boston Bruins, who lost Game 7 of the Cup Final to St. Louis.
 Or the Washington Capitals and Pittsburgh Penguins, who have plenty of Cup-winning experience.
 The Lightning performed some salary cap gymnastics, kept their core intact and aren't shying away from the well-deserved hype.